 The results indicate that precipitation will increase in most of Europe on an annual mean basis although with larger uncertainty than in temperatures.
-The current findings support earlier findings of more pronounced increases in all of Europe in winter and increases only in the north in summer when large parts of southern Europe is simulated to get less precipitation.
+The current findings support earlier findings of more pronounced increases in all of Europe

+15 in winter and increases only in the north in summer when large parts of southern Europe is simulated to get less precipitation.
 At SWL1.5 changes are still relatively small with a spread between simulations that encompass zero change.
-At SWL2 larger more consistent and robust changes are seen both in winter and summer.

-Consistent patterns of changing wind speed are only found over parts of the Atlantic region where wind speed tend to decrease.
+At SWL2 larger more significant and robust changes are seen both in winter and summer.
+Robust patterns of changing wind speed are only found over parts of the Atlantic region where wind speed tend to decrease.

 Here we note that there is only little (if any) coherence between different simulations and it stands clear that future changes in wind speed are highly uncertain.
-Naturally, there is a strong impact of changes in the MSLP (i.e. large-scale circulation) on regional wind changes.
+Naturally, there is a strong impact of changes in the MSLP (i.e. large-scale circulation)

+- on regional wind changes.
 We also find strong regional/local changes in some other areas most notably oceanic areas in the north including the Arctic Ocean and parts of the Baltic Sea.
-We speculate that the wind speed increases in these areas are related to decreases in sea ice extent with consequent changes in stability conditions in the planetary boundary layer.

-Changes in MSLP not only influences wind speed but also modifies the climate change signal in temperature and precipitation.
-Examples of this include: i) changes in precipitation across the Scandinavian mountains with increases along the western side in connection to a stronger north-south MSLP gradient over the northern Atlantic in the northern part of the model domain and vice versa and ii) modifications of the warming signal with lower than average warming in southern Europe in simulations when the storm tracks are displaced towards the north.

-We note that the RCMs can alter the results of the GCMs leading either to amplification or attenuation of the climate change signal in the underlying GCMs.
-For the EURO-CORDEX ensemble it is clear that the RCMs tend to produce less warming and more precipitation (or less drying) compared to the underlying GCMs in many areas in both winter and summer.
+We speculate that the wind speed increases in these areas are related to decreases in sea ice extent with consequent changes in stability conditions in the planetary boundary layer. - 25 Changes in MSLP not only influences wind speed but also modifies the climate change signal in temperature and precipitation.
+Examples of this include: i) changes in precipitation across the Scandinavian mountains with increases along the western side in connection to a stronger north-south MSLP gradient over the northern Atlantic in the northern part of the model domain and vice versa and ii) modifications of the warming signal with lower than average warming in southern Europe in simulations when the storm tracks are displaced towards the north. - 30 and more precipitation (or less drying) compared to the underlying GCMs in many areas in both winter and summer.
 The temperature results indicate that the RCM ensemble reduces the spread compared to the underlying GCMs.
 Furthermore, the chosen subset of GCMs is giving a slightly weaker increase in temperature compared to that of the larger full CMIP5 ensemble.
 In particular, the subset has relatively fewer members showing strong warming in the region.
 Despite this we conclude that the spread represented by the standard deviations in the ensembles do overlap for all regions and seasons for both near-surface temperature and precipitation.